Victiniiiii/TaratorMusic/README.md

 # How to download:
 - Go to the releases tab and download whichever version suits your computer.
 - Run the pytubeinstall file (.bat for windows, .sh for mac-linux), or manually install python and pip install "requests" and "pytubefixaugust24".
-- You can skip the step above if you are not interested on downloading music files.
+- You can skip the step above if you are not interested in downloading music files.
 - Enjoy!

 # Why TaratorMusic?